ramigs/nuxt-fauna-article/nuxt-fauna.md

 exports.query = query;
 ```

-The function will try do load the secret key, and in case of success, proceeds
+The function will try do load the secret key, and in case of success, proceed
 with creating and returning a connection to the database.
 Finally, the
 `createClient` function is exported, alongside the driver's `query` variable,
-which will allows us to seed the data using FQL's functional, composable style.
+which will allows us to seed the data in FQL's functional, composable style.

 ## Repo data